-She also added that pulses have components which obstruct enzymes involved in absorption of sugar, the fiber which is part of these foods might boost the production of the short-chain fatty acids, that can help lower the blood sugar levels.
+She also added that pulses have components which obstruct enzymes involved in the absorption of sugar, the fiber which is part of these foods might boost the production of the short-chain fatty acids, that can help lower the blood sugar levels.

-Health Canada needs a 20 % reduction in blood sugar levels before a health claim about reduction of blood sugar may be approved.
+Health Canada needs a 20 % reduction in blood sugar levels before a health claim about a reduction of blood sugar may be approved.

 They are hoping that the building proof for approval of health claim for pulses will additionally encourage individuals to add pulses as their side dishes.